Conditions Of Use

 The "EDSITEment" website site contains information gathered from many different sources.
 The opinions and interpretations expressed in the website do not necessarily state or reflect the views or policies of the United States Government, or any agency, contractor, or subcontractor thereof.

-"EDSITEment" is a World Wide Website for humanities education developed by the National Endowment for the Humanities, a federal government agency, in partnership with the Verizon Foundation, a corporation, and the National Trust for the Humanities, a non-profit corporation (collectively "the sponsors") for the benefit of parents, students, and teachers.
-The use of the term "partner" is a descriptive term used in connection with this co-venture arrangement and in no way implies a legal relationship between the parties.
+"EDSITEment" is a World Wide Website for humanities education developed and maintained by the National Endowment for the Humanities, a federal government agency, for the benefit of parents, students, and teachers.

 EDSITEment provides access to educational websites which, as judged by a panel of experts, were selected solely on the basis of educational excellence in the humanities and high-quality website design.
 EDSITEment is not a complete course in any humanities discipline, nor does it attempt to provide comprehensive coverage of the humanities.
 EDSITEment does not prescribe a specific course of study nor advocate any educational theory.
 EDSITEment is intended solely to be an educational resource for teachers, parents, and students.